undici77/CodeStyle/C_CodeStyle.md

 		So, will be easy to understand for example:

 		- **`generic_variable`**
-			+ is local variable with limited scope and life (stack allocated)
+			+ is local variable with limited scope (stack allocated)

 		- **`Generic_Variable`**
-			+ is global variable with unlimited scope and life
+			+ is global variable with unlimited scope

 		- **`GENERIC_VARIABLE`**
 			+ is unmutable/constant variable